 New York, New York 10022

 Christopher Serbagi is an experienced litigator and intellectual property law practitioner.
 Mr. Serbagi formerly practiced for many years at some of New York’s largest and prestigious firms, including Rogers & Wells and Clifford Chance, an international law firm with more than three thousand attorneys.
-Mr. Serbagi graduated from Vassar College and magna cum laude from the Benjamin N. Cardozo School of Law, interned for a federal judge, and is an adjunct professor of law at the Benjamin N. Cardozo School of Law, where he has taught legal writing and lawyering skills for the last sixteen years.
+Mr. Serbagi graduated from Vassar College and magna cum laude from the Benjamin N. Cardozo School of Law, interned for the Honorable Charles S. Haight, federal judge in the Southern District of New York, and is an adjunct professor of law at the Benjamin N. Cardozo School of Law, where he has taught legal writing and lawyering skills for the last sixteen years.
 Mr. Serbagi is an accomplished author who has written numerous articles on litigation and intellectual property matters.

 Supporting the Arts.

 As a New York City based law firm with special expertise in intellectual property, the Serbagi Law Firm believes in supporting the arts and cultural awareness.
 We donate a portion of legal fees to: